Voyager Token (VGX) Price Tops $0.11 on Exchanges

-Voyager Token (VGX) traded up 5.1% against the U.S. dollar during the 24-hour period ending at 12:00 PM ET on February 15th.
-Voyager Token has a market capitalization of $29.76 million and approximately $6.32 million worth of Voyager Token was traded on exchanges in the last day.
-One Voyager Token token can currently be bought for about $0.11 or 0.00000205 BTC on popular exchanges.
-During the last seven days, Voyager Token has traded up 10% against the U.S. dollar.
+Voyager Token (VGX) traded down 1.2% against the US dollar during the 24 hour period ending at 7:00 AM ET on February 17th.
+One Voyager Token token can now be bought for about $0.11 or 0.00000204 BTC on popular exchanges.
+Voyager Token has a market capitalization of $29.37 million and $3.38 million worth of Voyager Token was traded on exchanges in the last day.
+During the last seven days, Voyager Token has traded up 7.6% against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.